 Posted on 15th November 2017

-Disclaimer brings an end to the rights, interests and liabilities of the bankrupt in the property but does not affect liabilities that accrued prior to the notice.
+Disclaimer brings an end to the rights, interests and liabilities of the bankrupt in the property but doesn't affect liabilities that accrued prior to the notice.
 For example, in a case involving disclaimer of a lease: the rent that accrued prior to the disclaimer will be a debt that the landlord can prove for, in the bankruptcy, but the landlord cannot prove for future rent as the disclaimer “operates to bring an end to the tenant’s liability to pay rent and the landlord’s right to receive it.”
-However, by virtue of section 315(5) of the 1986 Act, any person sustaining loss or damage in consequence of the operation of the disclaimer is deemed to be a creditor and can prove for that loss or damage as a bankruptcy debt.
-Therefore, in the above example, the subject matter of the landlord’s proof is compensation for loss of his right to future rent not the rent itself.
+However, by virtue of section 315(5) of the 1986 Act, any person sustaining loss or damage in consequence of the operation of the disclaimer is deemed a creditor and can prove for that loss or damage as a bankruptcy debt.
+Therefore, this example, the subject matter of the landlord’s proof is compensation for loss of his right to future rent not the rent itself.

-The position where others have liabilities in respect of the lease, for example a guarantor, is less straightforward.
+The position where others have liabilities in respect of the lease, for example, a guarantor, is less straightforward.
 In Hindcastle Ltd v Barbara Attenborough Associates Ltd, Lord Nichols held that the statute takes effect as a deeming provision so far as the other person’s rights and obligations are concerned.
 Further, he held that the Court should interpret the disclaimer provisions in a way that releases the bankrupt from the liabilities in relation to the property but does so with the minimum amount of violence being caused to the other parties’ property rights.
 The appellant in Abdulla v Whelan relied on Hindcastle in support of his argument.

 Mrs Sarah Omer Hassan Amin (“the Bankrupt”) was made bankrupt, on the 8 of June 2010, and Mr Whelan was appointed as the Trustee in bankruptcy.
 At the time of her bankruptcy, she was a joint tenant at law with Mr Elhilali (“the Tenants”) of a business premises in Kingston (“the Property”).
 The Property was held by the Tenants under the terms of an Underlease, granted on the 26 September 2003 and, which was due to expire on the 31 July 2018 (“the Underlease”).